 This is the idea of a customer avatar.
 The concept of an ideal client is, an ideal client is someone who will buy your products and services and can afford to pay for it and willingly wants to pay for it.
 Your customer avatar is a profile of who your ideal client is.

-So ideal clients, people who will buy your products and services can afford it.
+Ideal clients, people who will buy your products and services can afford it.
 Customer avatar is the profile of who they actually are.
 The traditional way is to make up this person who’s a combination of a bunch of demographics, geographics, and you know, pretty much taking a guess of who you want to actually attract into your actual business.

 Sorry, I just like got a little bit distracted cause my slides are out of order.
 I’m trying this new way and nothing like live to get you a little bit distracted.
 But the problem with creating a customer avatar where you have this fictitious person is that because you’ve made this person up because you’ve taken a guess of who they are, so what normally happens when people create a profile of their customer avatar is they’ll say something like, my customer avatar is female.